jfbourke/jfbourke.github.io/_drafts/2014-06-05-using-apply-with-table-valued-functions.markdown

 ![Outer Apply Result Table](public/assets/2014/06/20140605-using-outer-apply-with-table-valued-functions.png)

+So there you have it.
+A very simple, easy to follow (imho) example showing how to use the `apply` operator with table valued functions.

-I'm not going to go much more into this as others have written better articles, so here's [Rob](http://sqlblog.com/blogs/rob_farley/archive/2011/04/13/the-power-of-t-sql-s-apply-operator.aspx
+I'm not going to go much more the `apply` operator as others have written better articles, so here's [Rob](http://sqlblog.com/blogs/rob_farley/archive/2011/04/13/the-power-of-t-sql-s-apply-operator.aspx
 ).